par7133/SwapCode/README.md

 # SnipSwap
 Swapping code like burgers?
-Your snippet p2p solution to swap code - GPL License
+Your p2p, drag-n-drop solution - GPL License

 Hello and welcome to SnipSwap!<br>